Register / Login

 Los Angeles is filled with sunny skies and shimmering lights, known by all as the film capital of the world.
 Think reality TV shows, the infamous Hollywood hill sign, Beverly Hills 90210, Malibu Barbie, and extraordinary shopping.
 Go celebrity hunting and practice your paparazzi skills, or don’t because you might violate some laws, instead join a guided tour or stroll down the main strips - with luck you can update a good selfie with your favourite A or D list celebrity.
 LA is the place where the USA branded its glam, glitz and superficial bits.
 The city is theatrical on and off the stage, a place where “FAME” is written in big bright marquee lights day or night.
 You will find minimum public transport and big distances between suburbs in LA.
 Hiring a car is essential on your LA Holiday, if you don’t hire a car you’ll probably be advising others if they go to LA to “HIRE A CAR”.
 Hire your car for your LA trip here to guarantee you the best holiday experience.
 When you land at LAX, start your holiday exploration at the popular spots.
 Beyond the superficial, the talent ridden, money hungry, fame seeking gossipmongers, LA has its heavily rooted charm.
 You will find this charm along the sunset boulevard, the Venice boardwalk and getting lost in the suburban clusters in the City of Angels.
 There is a humble side parallel to the outlandish façade, so LA also caters to those who like the slower side of life.

 The cliché about LA culture is that it’s fake, the traffic is horrid and only money hungry unsolicited dodgy deals happen.
 One thing that LA has is culture, the film industry aside the City of Angels is a breeding ground for art and creativity.
 The music, theatre and California dreaming of Los Angeles is a catalyst to the cultural experience.
-Try some of these activities from our Inspire page: Top indoor and Outdoor Activities in LA, you’ll sure to be cultured and spread your Los Angeles wings.

 LA is always busy from April through October.
 To avoid the highest prices on flights to Los Angeles, accommodation and entertainment, avoid big events such as the annual Academy Awards in February.